Skip navigation

 In April 2019, Theresa May announced plans to reform private renting in England, in what was hailed as “the biggest change to the private rental sector for a generation.”

-Since then, ACORN has been working within the Renters Reform Coalition, alongside Shelter, Citizens’ Advice, the Nationwide Foundation and others, campaigning to make the Renters Reform Bill is as transformative and positive for renters as possible.
+Since then, ACORN has been working within the Renters Reform Coalition, alongside Shelter, Citizens’ Advice, the Nationwide Foundation and others, campaigning to make any changes in the law as transformative and positive for renters as possible.

-As part of the campaign so far ACORN members have attended parliament to speak to MPs about our proposals.
-We have addressed the Institute for Government and Public Policy with our platform and members have also met with Eddie Hughes, the Minister for Housing and Homelessness.
+As part of the campaign so far ACORN members have attended parliament to speak to MPs about our proposals, given evidence to committees, addressed the Institute for Government and Public Policy with our platform, and members have also met with ministers and MPs.

 Boot the Bailiffs